 - Weight: 199.4g

 - Sound quality is excellent with an even sound signature

 - Button placement could be improved

 The AKG N60NC Wireless headphones work great as ear protection

 Should you buy it?

 If you like a good clean sound without a lot of excessive bass and overly high end and if you travel a lot and need good compact over-ear headphones with good noise cancellation.
-That are also great to use for home or office.
-I think you will be happy with the AKG N60NCs travel wireless noise-cancelling headphones.
+That is also great to use for home or office.
+I think you will be happy with the AKG N60NCs travel wireless noise-canceling headphones.
 They go on sale often so check Amazon pricing.

 See my post on How to choose a pair of headphones that are right for you